Admission to the Clinical Mental Health Counseling Program

 - Personal Interview: Counseling faculty members participate in an interview with selected applicants, usually during the end of January or beginning of February.
 Students who are selected for an interview will be notified as early in advance as possible.

 - Criminal Background Check: Based on Code of Virginia 23.1-407.1, the James Madison University Clinical Mental Health Counseling program will not deny admission to any applicant solely on the basis of criminal history.
 However, for any applicant who has been admitted, the programs may inquire about the applicant’s criminal history.
 The program may then withdraw an offer of admission to anyone whom James Madison University determines has a criminal history that poses a threat to the institution’s community.
 Therefore, for individuals admitted to the JMU Clinical Mental Health Counseling Program:

 - It is required that a criminal background and sexual offender check be completed.
 Information regarding how to complete this requirement is provided directly to students after admissions processes are completed.

 - These checks must be completed prior to the student enrolling in classes.
 Additional checks may be required later in the program, prior to the start of practicum or internship.

 - Please note that state licensure boards may restrict counseling licensure applications for individuals who have certain criminal offenses.
 More information regarding licensure guidelines is available through each state’s licensure website

 - International candidates for whom English is not their primary language must submit official test scores on the Test of English as a Foreign Language (TOEFL) of at least 550 on the written tests and 220 on the computer-based test.
 Applicants must have taken these tests within the past two years.

-Application Timeline: The application will open on October 15 and the target date is January 15.
-All application materials should be received by January 15 in order to ensure consideration by the program.
+Application Timeline: The application will open on October 15 and application reviews begin December 1.
+All application materials should be received by January 15 to be guaranteed consideration.